MangoCodesStuf/Plantables/README.md

 - File method -

 If this does not work or you don't want to use a web browser, download the plantables.hex file and connect your micro: bit with a USB-C cable to your computer.
 You should see a drive named MICROBIT.
 Then drag the plantables.hex file and drag it to your Micro: bit.
 It's okay if it disappears, then connect your micro: bit to a set of batteries, and you have the plantables code loaded.
-Now use alligator clips with a metal conductor, such as nails or screws, to the 0 pin and the 3.3v pin.
+Now use alligator clips with a metal conductor, such as nails or screws, to the 0 pin and the GND pin.
 Now you should have Plantables working and running on your micro: bit!

 ## Overview